homingli/buildpack-catalog-app/README.md

 ###Hosting

-Temporarily hosted on [Stackato] at http://buildpack-catalog.stacka.to
+Hosted on [Stackato] at http://buildpack-catalog.stacka.to

 ###License
 MIT